 - Can become very sickly and unpalatable on the taste buds after a long period of ingestion

 So, if you’re training or competing for longer than a couple of hours, consider shifting towards using hypotonic drinks containing more electrolytes (or plain water with electrolyte capsules) to meet your hydration needs.
 And then use gels, chews, bars, or other more solid sources of carbohydrate, to meet your energy requirements.

 The first gels appeared in the late '80s as a solution to the problem endurance athletes had of finding a convenient way to carry and ingest concentrated, digestible carbohydrates whilst on the move.

 Gels deliver a measured dose of simple carbs in a form that’s lightweight and space efficient.
-Most contain between 18-30g of carb per serving, with our Precision Fuel gels containing 30g of carbohydrate to make it easy to work out the right amount to take per hour.
+Most contain between 18-30g of carb per serving, with our PF 30 gels containing 30g of carbohydrate to make it easy to work out the right amount to take per hour.

 They’re a kind of halfway house between isotonic drinks and solid fuel such as energy bars and chews.
 Depending on their consistency, gels often require a drink to help wash them down and aid absorption, which isn’t always practical.

 As a general rule, the more concentrated the gel, the more likely it is that you’ll need to wash it down with a few mouthfuls of water (or a hypotonic sports drink).
 Environmental conditions and sweat rate tend to play a role as well, with it being easier to consume gels without additional fluids when it’s cooler.

 There have been some minor tweaks to the packaging and formulation of gels over the years, but the basic concept is the same today as it was when Ronald Regan was in the White House and gels have become the most popular way to get carbs in during most endurance activities.